sam4web/book-library-system/README.md

 6. **User Interface:**
    - **CLI Interface:** Design a user-friendly command-line interface with clear menus, prompts, and options for users to navigate and interact with the system efficiently.

+## Contributions

+Contributions are welcome!
+If you have ideas for improvements or new features, feel free to submit a pull request.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.